The Pit of Success - Then And Now

 Each of these deserves its own treatment, and the interesting part is always in the specifics: which tool, which error message, which default.
 The right answer is rarely intuitive, which is exactly why you measure.

-None of this is hypothetical.
 We took our own tool, Trilogy, from a 25% agentic success rate to 80% - while cutting token usage - by doing nothing more than measuring and pulling these levers one at a time.

-That story has real numbers, a few humbling surprises (our hand-curated semantic model was worse than the auto-generated one), and a hard lesson about how artificial benchmarks can mislead you.
+That story has real numbers, a few humbling surprises (our first hand-curated semantic model was worse than the auto-generated one), and a hard lesson about how artificial benchmarks can mislead you.
 We tell it in the companion post: Digging the Pit of Success for TPC-DS.